 - Cool Facts

 - As with most other raptors, the female Boreal Owl is much larger than the male.
 In fact, they show the most extreme sexual dimorphism of any American owl, with the female sometimes 2 times heavier than the male.

 - The ear openings on a Boreal Owl's skull are asymmetrical, with one opening high up on the skull and the other much lower.
 The different positions of the ear openings help the owl find exactly where a sound comes from, helping gauge height as well as distance.

-- The oldest recorded Boreal Owl was a male at least 8 years old when it was recaptured and rereleased during banding operations in Idaho, the same state where it had been banded.
+- The oldest recorded Boreal Owl was a male, and at least 8 years old when it was recaptured and rereleased during banding operations in Idaho, the same state where it had been banded.